Blanca Guadalupe López Morales

-Blanca López de Mariscal o Blanca Guadalupe López Morales is a Professor emeritus and researcher in literature at Tecnológico de Monterrey, Campus Monterrey, México.
+Blanca López de Mariscal or Blanca Guadalupe López Morales is a Professor emeritus and researcher in literature at Tecnológico de Monterrey, Campus Monterrey, Mexico.

 López de Mariscal received her masters in Spanish from the Universidad Autónoma de Nuevo León in 1994, and her PhD in History from the Universidad iberoamericana, Mexico in 2002.

 She is currently a Research Professor at the Tecnologico de Monterrey, Mexico, where she headed the graduate program in Humanities Studies from 2003 to 2015.
 Her specialties include Colonial Literature, History of Books and Reading, Travel journals and Sermons from the 16th to 18th century.
 López Morales also founded the Revista de Humanidades of the Tec de Monterrey, editing it from 1996 to 2006.
 She has also been the editor of the Boletín de la Asociación Internacional de Hispanistas.